KDE/ghostwriter/README.md

 An Ubuntu PPA for *ghostwriter* will be coming soon!
 I also plan on begging the Debian maintainers to either adopt *ghostwriter* or my own packaging of it.
 If you are a repository maintainer of any Linux distribution, I would appreciate your help in getting *ghostwriter* packaged.

+In the meantime, follow the build instructions below to install on Linux.

 Mac OS X - Help Wanted!
 -----------------------